UzairRan/Multi-Class-Prediction-of-Cirrhosis-Outcomes/README.md

  # Notebook-code-in-Kaggle-competitions
-This Repository contains code related to Playground competitions on kaggle
+This Repository contains code related to the Playground competition "Multi-Class Prediction of Cirrhosis Outcomes" on kaggle